changkun/modern-cpp-tutorial/book/en-us/01-intro.md

 - ... and many more

-There are also other features such as parameter binding (C++11 provides `std::bind` and `std::function`), `export`, and etc. are also deprecated.
+There are also other features such as parameter binding (C++11 provides `std::bind` and `std::function`), `export` etc. are also deprecated.
 These features mentioned above **If you have never used or heard of it, please don't try to understand them.
 You should move closer to the new standard and learn new features directly**.
 After all, technology is moving forward.

 ## 1.2 Compatibilities with C

 For some force majeure and historical reasons, we had to use some C code (even old C code) in C++, for example, Linux system calls.
 Before the advent of modern C++, most people talked about "what is the difference between C and C++".
-Generally speaking, in addition to answering the object-oriented class features and the template features of generic programming, there is no other opinion, or even a direct answer.
+Generally speaking, in addition to answering the object-oriented class features and the template features of generic programming, there is no other opinion or even a direct answer.
 "Almost" is also a lot of people.
 The Venn diagram in Figure 1.2 roughly answers the C and C++ related compatibility.

 ![Figure 1.2: Compatabilities between ISO C and ISO C++](../../assets/figures/comparison.png)